simolus3/drift/docs/pages/docs/Dart API/expressions.md

 template: layouts/docs/single
 ---

-Expressions are pieces of sql that return a value when the database interprets them.
+Expressions are pieces of SQL that return a value when the database interprets them.
-The Dart API from drift allows you to write most expressions in Dart and then convert them to sql.
+The Dart API from drift allows you to write most expressions in Dart and then convert them to SQL.
 Expressions are used in all kinds of situations.
 For instance, `where` expects an expression that returns a boolean.

 In most cases, you're writing an expression that combines other expressions.
 Any